droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 If confronted, Rahadin can coldly share that Milivoj and Henrik have been found guilty of crimes against Vallaki and its people.

-If the players demand to know which crimes Milivoj and Henrik have committed, or at another suitable point during the proceedings, the crowd parts as Lady Fiona Wachter arrives, flanked by four **guards** and two **cultists**.
+If the players demand to know which crimes Milivoj and Henrik have committed, or at another suitable point during the proceedings, the crowd parts as Lady Fiona Wachter arrives, flanked by four **[Elite Guards](https://2e.aonprd.com/NPCs.aspx?ID=933)** and two **[Elite Cultists](https://2e.aonprd.com/NPCs.aspx?ID=927)**.
 Lady Wachter then demands Rahadin inform her of Milivoj and Henrik's crimes.
 "If the servants of Castle Ravenloft presume to commandeer my guards without my knowledge or permission," she fumes, "I have that right, at least."

 Rahadin then reads aloud the following proclamation: